pavel-a/usb-relay-hid/commandline/README-hidusb-relay-cmd.txt

 Command line utility for Chinese USB HID relays
 (USB 1.1 HID devices, VEN=5824 (0x16c0) DEV=1503 (0x05DF), based on the V-USB project)

-Rev. 1.1 (18-Nov-2014)
+Rev. 1.2 (20-Nov-2014)

 Usage:
-  usbrelay-cmd ON|OFF <num>   -- turn the relay ON or OFF usbrelay-cmd STATE          -- print state of relays and the "unique ID"
+  usbrelay-cmd [ID=XXXXX] ON|OFF <num>   -- turn the relay ON or OFF

       where <num> is the relay number: 1-2 or "*" for all

+  usbrelay-cmd STATE          -- print state of one relay device with its "unique ID" usbrelay-cmd ENUM           -- print state of all devices and their "unique IDs"

+Example:
+  usbrelay-cmd id=ABCDE on 1

+Note: Parameter ID=XXXXX  specifies one relay device if several are connected.
+The ID string is case sensitive.
+The Enum command lists IDs of all connected devices.

+Without the ID= parameter, if several devices are connected, the program uses any one of them.

 Each relay has two contact pairs: Normally Open and Normally Closed.
 The OFF state is the "normal" state, when the red LED is off, and the Normally Open contacts are disconnected.